 But in general, you should shoot to get at least 1 cent per mile, if not more.
 If you crunch the numbers and it feels like you're not getting much out of your miles, consider saving them for the next redemption opportunity.

 A quick trip to Denver (DEN) or Chicago-O'Hare (ORD) will rarely get you the most bang for your buck with those airline miles since domestic flight prices are generally quite low lately.
-Unless you're booking a last-minute flight that would cost you an arm and a leg, you're likely better off saving up those points and miles for a bigger redemption.
+Unless you're booking a last-minute flight that would cost you an arm and a leg or something over the pricey holiday travel season, you're likely better off saving up those points and miles for a bigger redemption.

-That said, that said, this is all changing in the U.S. Airlines left and right have rolled out dynamic award pricing, where the amount of miles isn't set by a concrete award chart but based largely on the cash price.
+But U.S. airlines have moved toward dynamic award pricing where the amount of miles isn't set by a concrete award chart (the cheat sheet for how many miles you need for a flight) but is based largely on the cash price.
 The more expensive the flight, the fewer miles you need to book it – and vice versa.

 That's why we regularly see Delta offer roundtrip flights in the U.S. for 10,000 SkyMiles or less roundtrip – plus a constant barrage of Delta SkyMiles flash sales on domestic routes.
 United has matched by frequently offering one-way flights as low as 5,000 miles, and the same is true for American.